xJoe2/AndroidAPSdocs/docs/EN/Usage/CPbefore26.rst

 * Age information was moved to actions tab / menu.
 * BG check was moved to actions tab / menu.
 * Temporary target was moved to actions tab / menu.
+* Excercise was moved to actions tab / menu.

 Carbs & bolus
 ==============================